whizline/team_dragonbones/README.md

 ##### For Developer
 - Kindly star the project :wink:
-- Open an issue to a feature or a change you'd love to work on (please, ensure that someone is not already working on it by checking previous issues.
+- Open an issue for a feature or a change you'd love to work on (please, ensure that someone is not working on it by checking previous issues.
 Whereby an issue already exist, please still go ahead with the steps below and help the collaborator finish up the feature or changes)
 - Fork the repo
 - Make your changes
 - Push and create a PR
-- Get approvals from other collaborators (if successful, you code gets merged)
+- Get approvals from other collaborators (if successful, your code gets merged)
 - Congratulations

 ##### For Designers: